The Globe and Mail Foundation Presents

 Speakers

-How editorial teams make decisions under political pressure and information volatility
+How editorial teams make decisions under time pressure and information volatility

 How newsrooms are responding to misinformation at speed and at scale